Ong Poh Lim: Death

-Awards
+Honours and awards

 In 1953, Ong was voted as the 1952 Sportsman of the Year by the readers of Singapore Free Press.

 In 1986, Ong was inducted into the Singapore Sports Council (SSC) Sports Museum Hall of Fame.
 In 1996, he received a Meritorious Service Award from the International Badminton Federation (IBF) for his significant contribution to the growth of world badminton.

 Ong was also inducted into the World Badminton Hall of Fame in 1998 as well as the Olympic Council of Malaysia’s Hall of Fame in 2004.